 - the conditions in the workplace make it likely that the disease will appear.

 If you use or create substances that are respiratory or skin sensitisers or potential carcinogens, health surveillance will be required unless control measures are robust enough to prevent exposure.
-If you rely on personal protective equipment to control exposure, health surveillance will be required.

-Your COSHH risk assessment should identify whether health surveillance is required.
+Your COSHH assessment should identify whether health surveillance is required.
 Find out more about the types of health surveillance required and the purpose of health surveillance.